 -

-StrategEast and the Center for the National Interest convene strategic discussion on U.S. interests in the Digital Middle Corridor
+StrategEast and partners convene high-level discussion on the Digital Middle Corridor and AI-Driven regional connectivity

 -

-StrategEast advances U.S.–Ukraine Tech Partnership Initiative with high-level engagements in Washington D.C.
+StrategEast strengthens U.S.-Ukraine tech partnership through high-level engagements in Washington D.C.

 -